-Breastfeeding is a unique experience with each new baby.
-It takes time for both of you to "get it right".
+Breastfeeding is a unique experience with each new baby and it takes time for both of you to "get it right".

-Remember that babies who are breastfed should get a vitamin D supplement of 10 micrograms (µg) or 400 international units (IU) each day.
-This will help reduce vitamin D deficiency which could cause other health problems.
+Babies who are breastfed should get a vitamin D supplement of 10 micrograms (µg) or 400 international units (IU) each day.
+This will help reduce vitamin D deficiency, which could cause other health problems.

 Vitamin D supplements can be bought over the counter at a pharmacy.
-Talk to your pharmacist about which option is best for you.
+Talk to your pharmacist about which option is best for you and your baby.

 To get the best start at breastfeeding, it's important to: